jhspetersson/fselect/docs/usage.md

 The same applies to queries with parentheses or `*`, `?` and other special shell metacharacters.

+It's ok to use any metacharacters in interactive mode.

 ### It's not a real SQL

 Directories to search at are listed with comma separators.